A Guide to Reliable Oxygen Purity and Industrial Gas Monitoring

 - Manufacturing - ASUs are used in many processes in industries like steel, chemical, and petrochemical manufacturing.
 Large volumes of oxygen and nitrogen are required for these processes.

 - Healthcare - ASUs are vital for producing oxygen for patient treatment in the healthcare sector.
-Impurities can be extremely detrimental for patient well-being and need to be avoided at all costs.
+Impurities can be extremely detrimental for patient well-being and need to be avoided at all costs, necessitating robust product quality assurance ASU and oxygen deficiency monitor usage.

 - Food and beverage - The food and beverage industry uses nitrogen and carbon dioxide for refrigeration and packaging to preserve freshness during shipping.